Davonne007-TX/game-plan/README.md

 ## Game Plan

 - This is my game plan.
 My journey as a Frontend Developer making my way into the tech industry.
-My own way to keep track of my progress as I learn the necessary technical skills to land a role as a web developer.
+My own way to keep track of my progress as I learn React.js and the necessary skills to land a role as a web developer.

 - Its fun, its creative, and although its repetitive, I am having a lot of fun building it.
-It allows me to keep track of where I am and make side projects based off what I learn.
+I also make side projects based off what I learn.

 Lets Go..!